weblintreal/form-validator/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 This is a form validation package for PHP.
-It supports both OOP and procedural approaches.
+It supports both OOP and procedural approaches.It is still in development and the first release is yet to be released.

 ## Installation